 Once one of the many single-screen theaters in the city of Omaha, the Dundee Theater has out lived them all (not to mention a few multiplexes).
-Originally opened as a stage theater, it was converted into a movie house in the 1930’s, although the original stage, dressing rooms, and even the gold curtains can all still be found right behind the Dundee Theater’s huge single-panel screen.
+Originally opened December 19, 1925, the original stage, dressing rooms, and even the gold curtains can all still be found right behind the Dundee Theater’s huge single-panel screen.
 Originally, seating was provided for 591.

 In 1958, the Dundee Theater was acquired by Cooper Theatres and under their ownership the theater played mostly foreign movies until 1965, when it ran “The Sound of Music” for 118 weeks.
 After a few more tries at playing long-running musicals, the theater switched back to playing foreign movies, and is often mistaken as being one of the many porno-movie houses in the area at that time.
 In reality it was actually playing films like Ingmar Bergman’s “Cries and Whispers” and Federico Fellini’s “Amarcord”.

 In 1974, Cooper Theatres ceased their theater operations and sold the Dundee Theater to two Omaha businesssmen, who planned to convert the theater into a family-friendly theater.
 This failed and the theater closed for a time before being purchased by the current owner, Denny Moran in 1980.

 Under Moran’s ownership the Dundee Theater has undergone extensive renovations, including the installation of state-of-art sound system and high quality projection equipement.
 The Dundee Theater has been operating since 1980 exclusively as an Art and independent theater, running a daily regular engagement and special midnight screenings of classic and cult movies every Friday and Saturday night.
 In recent times I have seen “North By Northwest”, “Dr. Strangelove”, “Hard Day’s Night”, and many others.

 It is a great attraction for the neighborhood and Omaha’s last single-screen theater.

 The Dundee Theater was closed in early-April 2013 for renovations to be carried out, and is due to re-open in 2015.